canmom/vector/VECTOR-ch3.md

 NEMATODE stares, aghast, as the highway reduces itself to rubble.
 She's never heard of such an attack.

-CORAL will still be at the FURNACE.
+CORAL will still be at the furnace.
 She can hardly have gone far, so heavily bathed in radiation.
 And when NEMATODE finds her...

 She floats down, bounces off another building.
-The sun has almost completely set, and the cooling FURNACE stands out all the more.
+The sun has almost completely set, and the cooling furnace stands out all the more.
 Somewhere in there, there will be an answer.

 One way, or another.